ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 | FlanT5 (zero-shot)          | 0.0715 | 0.2447  | 0.0845  | 0.8247       | 33.54    |
 | Gemini 1.5 Pro (zero-shot)  | 0.0199 | 0.2086  | 0.0531  | 0.8110       | 43.47    |

-* Overall for generating descriptions the GPT-3.5-Turbo(few shot) model was the best performing in terms of the BERTScore- F1.
-However other models were very close in score such as the Gemini 1.5 Pro(few shot) model.
+* Overall for generating descriptions the GPT-3.5-Turbo (few-shot) model was the best performing in terms of the BERTScore- F1.
+However other models were very close in score such as the Gemini 1.5 Pro (few-shot) model.
   <img width="981" height="490" alt="Unknown-27" src="https://github.com/user-attachments/assets/a3e5407e-e4a4-46b7-b2f3-f7dc3d421326" />

 * The few-shot prompting technique generally led to better performance compared to zero-shot for the LLMs.

 ### Future Work
 *  Experimenting with different hyperparameters for each model (learning rate, batch size, number of epochs) to optimize their performance.